greydanus/crypto-rnn/enigma-rnn/README.md

 Dependencies
 --------
-* All code is written in Python 3.6 and TensorFlow 1.1.
+* All code is written in Python 2.7 (for [crypto_enigma](https://pypi.python.org/pypi/crypto-enigma) to work) and TensorFlow 1.1.
 You will need:
  * NumPy
  * [TensorFlow](https://www.tensorflow.org/install/)